 Each product offers chat features that are comparable in many aspects.
 The host can make the chat window during a meeting.
 Anyone then can type their questions or comments, read what others say, or share files.
 Both video conferencing tools also let participants send messages to each other even before or after the meeting starts.
 Additionally, you can invite or send messages to people that are not present in the meeting.

 However, even though they’re practically similar in group chat offerings, Zoom features a bit more chat functionalities.
 For instance, it offers a full window dedicated to the text chat alone, complete with all the file and image sharing features.
 You can create groups as well.
 Zoom also features Breakout Rooms, where you can split your meeting into as high as 50 separate sub-meetings.
 You’re able to switch between the sub-sessions anytime.
-As you can see, Zoom’s chat feature is so robust that it was even included in our software ranking list.
+As you can see, Zoom’s chat feature is so robust that it’s considered a top communication software today.

 Recording, Transcripts, and Storage